Cabinet Door Repurposed – Coat Rack

-I considered creating a sign out of it but instead decided to make a simple coat rack. (or like I mentioned, it can also be used in a bedroom for scarves, jewelry, etc.)
+I considered creating a sign out of it but instead decided to make a simple coat rack. (or as I mentioned, it can also be used in a bedroom for scarves, jewelry, etc.)

 I grabbed these out of my stash and painted them white. (they are from Hobby Lobby)

-You can kind of see in this photo how around the edges of the center area is a bit darker.
+You can kind of see in this photo how the edges of the center area are a bit darker.

 I loved the added dimension that fun little surprise caused!

 Seriously, isn’t that whitewash over the metal paint so cool looking?

 I might have to play around with that type of finish even more in this new year.

 I have a few ideas swirling around this head of mine already!

 Coats and/or purses??

 This is on the wall coming into the dining room.